wbstack/docs/tech/services/persistence.md

 An elasticsearch service, using the WMDE Wikibase flavours elastic search docker image operates for use by MediaWiki and Wikibase.

-This is currently setup in a cluster.
+This is currently setup in a cluster of 3.

 ## redis